- Shipping Info

 How to Release Your Fly Eliminators

 The insects are shipped as parasitized pupae in a wood chip medium and are dispersed by releasing a small handful at "hot spots".
 To release, scratch a 1-inch hole in the ground with your boot heel, drop in a small handful of sawdust and pupae, and cover them with straw, earth, or manure to protect them against wind, birds, ants or pesticides.
 The amount of parasites to release depends upon the size of the "hot spot".
 Use as small as a teaspoon or as large an amount as a handful.
-These parasites travel 30 to 50 meters in search of visible fly larvae and pupae.
+These parasites travel up to 150 feet in search of visible fly larvae and pupae.

 Seed as many hot spots as possible with your first application, concentrating heavily on the obvious fly-breeding areas.
 Repeat this release procedure in slightly different spots on subsequent applications.
 In this way, new cultures of parasites will be evenly distributed throughout the fly season.